Automattic/legalmattic/Cookie-Policy.md

 |Cookie|Purpose|
 |--- |--- |
 |__pdvt|Used in log of Polldaddy survey data to aid in debugging customer problems|
+|_hjIncludedInSample
+mp_6d7c50ad560e01715a871a117a2fbd90_mixpanel
+optimizelyBuckets
+optimizelyEndUserId
+__hstc
+hubspotutk
+optimizelySegments|Gathers information that helps us understand how visitors interact with our websites, which allows us to create a better visitor experience.|
 |ab|Used for "AB testing" of new features.|
 |nux_flow_name|Identifies which user signup flow was shown to the user.|
 |tk_ni / tk_ai / tk_qs|Gathers information for our own, first party analytics tool about how our services are used.
 A collection of internal metrics for user activity, used to improve user experience.|